Isidoro Dias Lopes: 1924 São Paulo revolt

 Dias Lopes was one of the leaders of the 1924 revolt.
 He had started the conspiracy against president Artur Bernardes the previous year after a reform of the military, by which time he was already a general.
 In 1924, he was elected leader by the conspirators and spent time organising forces in Paraná and Rio Grande do Sul.
 Together with Joaquim do Nascimento Fernandes Távora, he planned to occupy the city of São Paulo.
 Armed conflict broke out there on 5 July 1924, scheduled to coincide with the second anniversary of the uprising at Fort Copacabana.

 The rebels took over the quarters of the Public Force of São Paulo and the 2nd Military Region and took their commanders prisoner.
 They were assisted by sympathisers such as :pt:Miguel Costa, a major in the Public Force.
 This action forced the governor of São Paulo, Carlos de Campos, to abandon the city, effectively surrendering it to rebel control.
 However, following several days of unsuccessful attempts to negotiate a settlement, federal troops surrounded the rebels and laid siege to the city, bombing it with artillery and aircraft.
 The bombardment and shooting by federal forces killed hundreds of innocent civilians.

 Towards the end of July, government forces began to prevail in the fighting, and Lopes ordered the rebels to fall back in the direction of Paraná.
 There they linked up with rebel units led by Luís Carlos Prestes to form the so-called Prestes Column, which carried out guerilla campaigns in the Brazilian interior.
 Eventually, Isidoro decided to go into exile in Argentina, where he continued to voice his support for the rebels.
 Because of his prestige among those forces, he became known as “Marshal of the Revolution”.

 In 1927, the campaigns by the Prestes Column ended, and some of its leaders joined Lopes in Argentina.
 In time, most, including Lopes, were marginalised, and the disunity in the rebel movement left only Carlos Prestes as the recognised leader.

 Revolution of 1930

-In 1930, with the victory of Júlio Prestes in the presidential elections, the defeated candidate Getúlio Vargas began to plan a coup d’etat against president Washington Luis.
+In 1930, with the victory of Júlio Prestes in the presidential elections, the defeated candidate Getúlio Vargas began to plan a coup d'état against president Washington Luis.
 Isidoro Dias Lopes joined his movement, the most senior military figure to do so.
 However, he was eventually displaced by Colonel Pedro Aurélio de Góis Monteiro.
-During the Brazilian Revolution of 1930, he assumed the rebel command of 2nd Military Region in São Paulo.
+During the Revolution of 1930, he assumed the rebel command of 2nd Military Region in São Paulo.
 Once installed in power, Getúlio Vargas offered him the title of marshal, which he declined on the grounds that he was already the "marshal" of the Revolution of 1924.
 He then returned to an official role in the Brazilian army as brigadier general.